Austionian/RooksBooksBlog/source/_posts/Creating-a-Hexo-Blog.md

 <br />
 >You are attempting to use a Jekyll theme, "cactus-dark", which is not supported by GitHub Pages.
 Please visit https://pages.github.com/themes/ for a list of supported themes

 And alas Jekyll themes are circa 2012 and look like it.
-So new plan, I'll host with something else.
+While I'm sure there's a way around this, I didn't really want to find it––so new plan, I'll host with something else.

 ## Heroku, and how to deploy Hexo to it in 7 easy steps